ray-project/enhancements/reps/2024-10-18-train-tune-api-revamp/2024-10-18-train-tune-api-revamp.md

 3. Early stopping can be configured within your own training loop easily, and it is already provided out of the box by many libraries (ex: [Lightning](https://lightning.ai/docs/pytorch/stable/common/early_stopping.html)).
 4. Logs from workers are already dumped via Ray worker logs and can be viewed in the Ray Dashboard.

+If you heavily depend on any of these features, you can still access them by using running Train as a single Tune trial.
+See [this section](#tune-callbacks) for an example.

 </td>
 <td>